CLARIAH/virtuoso-quad-log/VIRTUOSO_CONFIG.md

 # Virtuoso Configuration

-Configuration of your Virtuoso instance is critical in order to enable the quad_logger to do its work properly.
+Configuration of your Virtuoso instance is critical in order to enable the quad-logger to do its work properly.
 Virtuoso configuration is done in the ```virtuoso.ini``` file that comes with the Virtuoso distribution.

 ## Finding the virtuoso.ini file